whamcloud/Online-Help/docs/Install_Guide/guide.md

     -   []{#Option2%3Alocalmailserver .anchor}*Option 2: Use a local mail
-    server.* If a suitable SMTP server is not available, you can configure the Intel® Manager for Lustre\* software server to act as an SMTP server:
+    server.* If a suitable SMTP server is not available, you can configure the Manager for Lustre\* software server to act as an SMTP server:

         a.
 Set EMAIL\_SENDER to an address suitable for your site.